vnkl25/react-firebase-production/README.md

   }
 }
 ```
-5. Click Publish
+3. Deploy the Firestore rules:
+   firebase deploy --only firestore:rules

 ## Storage Rules

-1. Select your project
-2. Navigate to Storage -> Rules
+1. After running firebase init and selecting Storage, the storage.rules file is generated.
-3. Replace the existing rules with:
+2. Open storage.rules and replace the default rules with:

 ```
 rules_version = '2';